duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/20-circuitry-voltage.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

+### Purpose

+Allow students to diagnose faulty circuits and understand the theory behind it.

 ### Assessments and Evidence of Understanding